luisacollodi-stud/conservationLaws/README.md

 # conservationLaws
-Python script for ACons algorithm accompanying the thesis: 'Algorithms for the symbolic computation of differential invariants, the case of PDEs'
+Python script for PolyCons algorithm accompanying the thesis: 'Algorithms for the symbolic computation of differential invariants, the case of PDEs'

 Candidate: Luisa Collodi